Allen makes strong debut for Padres in 4-1 win over Brewers

+There was the moment in the bullpen warming up when a fan handed him a button with a long-ago picture of him and his older brother, Philip, whose condition is best described as severe cerebral palsy and couldn’t be at Petco Park to watch Allen pitch.

+WWE superstar John Cena, who became friends with Allen after a chance meeting in a Tampa steakhouse in January 2018, watched from the owner’s box, wearing Allen’s No. 54 Padres jersey.
+Allen warmed up before the first inning to Cena’s “The Time Is Now.”

-SAN DIEGO (AP) — Left-hander Logan Allen was brilliant for seven scoreless innings in his major league debut, Francisco Mejia hit a two-run home run and Manny Machado added an RBI double as the San Diego Padres beat the Milwaukee Brewers 4-1 Tuesday night.
+The 22-year-old was brilliant for seven scoreless innings in his major league debut, helping the Padres beat the Milwaukee Brewers 4-1 Tuesday night.
+Francisco Mejia hit a two-run home run and Manny Machado added an RBI double.

-Allen, 22, was backed by three double plays as well as another dazzling play by rookie shortstop Fernando Tatis Jr. Tatis gloved Lorenzo Cain’s grounder with two outs in the third, spun and threw to first.
-Cain originally was called safe, but the Padres challenged and it was overturned after video review showed the throw beat the runner.
+When closer Kirby Yates came out of the bullpen in the ninth, “I just like stood up on the bench and just did a full 360 and it was like, ‘Wow, I’m in the big leagues,'” Allen said.
+“It was awesome.”

+He said his debut was “10 times better” than he could have imagined.
+“You can draw it up any way you want to until it happens.
+When it happens like that it’s incredible.
+I can’t describe the feeling.
+I worked my entire life for this.
+To be able to do it, and do it really well was awesome.”

 Allen (1-0) held Milwaukee to three hits while striking out five and walking two.
-He struck out the side in his last inning.
+After being bailed out by a double play in the sixth, Allen struck out the side in his last inning and pumped his fist as he walked off the mound.

 Allen was acquired with three other players from Boston for closer Craig Kimbrel on Nov.
 13, 2015.

+Allen, 22, was backed by three double plays as well as another dazzling play by rookie shortstop Fernando Tatis Jr. Tatis gloved Lorenzo Cain’s grounder with two outs in the third, spun and threw to first.
+Cain originally was called safe, but the Padres challenged and it was overturned after video review showed the throw beat the runner.
+Allen pumped his fist after the play, and was disappointed when Cain was originally ruled safe.

+On the night they met, Allen and Cena made a $1 bet on whether the pitcher would reach the majors.

+“I’m glad he could be here,” Allen said.
+“He was wearing my jersey.
+That was really cool.
+Some of the guys in here were a little jealous which made me feel a little better.
+It was awesome.
+Obviously John owes me $1.
+So, I can’t wait to receive that.”

+As for the balls from his first hit and victory, “I don’t know where they’re going to go yet,” Allen said.
+“Obviously if I give them to my dad now he might crawl into a little ball and start crying.”

 The Brewers scored a run without the benefit of a hit off Trey Wingenter in the eighth, on a walk by Jesus Aguilar, two groundouts and a wild pitch.
-Kirby Yates finished the combined four-hitter when he pitched the ninth for his 26th save, most in the big leagues.
+Yates finished the combined four-hitter when he pitched the ninth for his 26th save, most in the big leagues.
 He tied Heath Bell (2011) for the most saves by a Padres closer before the All-Star break.

 Mejia, recalled from Triple-A El Paso on Monday, homered to right-center off Brandon Woodruff with one out in the sixth.
 It was his first.
 Mejia caught Allen in the minors.